-Often when in recovery from addiction, focus tends to be rightly put upon the physical effects of continued use of drugs and what it can do to the major organs of the body like the heart and liver.
+Often when in recovery from addiction, focus tends to be rightly put upon the physical effects of continued use of drugs and what they can do to the major organs of the body like the heart and liver.
 But how does recovery from drug abuse affect the largest organ of the body – the skin?
 It’s perhaps one of the more overlooked aspects of returning to good health again.

 Initially, drug addiction may not cause many changes to your physical appearance.
 But over time, it might start to become more apparent that your overall health is suffering.
 It’s a generally accepted wisdom that how healthy your skin looks is often a reflection of any internal health problems you may have.

-Some of the issues you may notice on your skin in recovery from addiction:
+Issues you may notice on your skin in recovery from addiction:

-- Cracked or chapped lips – Drug abuse can lead to delicate areas of the skin like the eyes and lips becoming chapped or excessively dry.
+– Drug abuse can lead to delicate areas of the skin like the eyes and lips becoming chapped or excessively dry.
 Using good quality, petroleum-free lip salves and balms that can be applied regularly through the day are a good way to treat the problem.
-Very gentle exfoliation using an old, soft toothbrush on moistened lips is an effective way of removing the dead skin before you apply any emollients.
+The reason that avoiding petroleum based products in advised is that they tend to simply ‘sit’ on the surface of the skin, acting as a very efficient barrier to stopping moisture getting in or out of the skin.
+Balms with gentler bases such as coconut, shea butter or cocoa butter are emollient and soften the skin whilst keeping it supple.
+They are also more economical and need to be used less.
+It can sometimes help to remove any dead skin before you apply a lip balm.
+To do this very gentle exfoliation, use an old, soft toothbrush on moistened lips is an effective way of removing the dead skin before you apply any emollients.